 Quick Answer 🔍How many people use YouTube Shorts in 2023?

-YouTube’s 2 billion monthly active users have access to YouTube Shorts, with YouTube Shorts videos receiving 50 billion views per day.
+YouTube’s 2.3 billion monthly active users have access to YouTube Shorts, with YouTube Shorts videos receiving 50 billion views per day.

 When it comes to video streaming platforms on the Internet, YouTube dominated for a while, but TikTok came along.

 TikTok has changed the game regarding vertical video content, and its success can be seen in TikTok’s network.

 As a result, every major social network out there is racing to fill consumer demand for short-form video, otherwise known as swift, a scrollable video that meets the needs of the viewers.